runeape-sats/x402-sol-member/README.md

 # x402-sol-member

-This is a minimal dependency x402 serverless facilitator (in Firebase Functions) for free member-only access based on SPL token balance and a React client sample for pay-per-call API access with Solana-based USDC payments.
+x402 is not hard to self-host.
+This is a minimal dependency x402 facilitator (using serverless Firebase Functions) for checking member-only access based on SPL token balance or processing a x402 payment.
+This sample project comes with a minimum React client for pay-per-call API access with Solana-based USDC payments.

 ## Why?
-1. You can host your x402 facilitator using serverless Firebase Functions.
-Your facilitator do not even need to hold any pkeys.
+1. You can host your x402 facilitator using serverless Firebase Functions (pay-for-use plan).
+Your facilitator does not even need to hold any pkeys.
 2. You can customize x402 SOL payment requirements including SPL-based membership access.

 ## Features